sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 If you would prefer to learn about this project by reading the code [go here](https://github.com/sjhatfield/babyberry).

-In order to revisit concepts and learned earlier in the year taking Georgia Techs fantastic graduate course in Reinforcement Learning, I decided to develop my own learning environment and solve it using a variety of RL algorithms.
+In order to revisit concepts I learned earlier in the year taking Georgia Techs fantastic graduate course in Reinforcement Learning, I decided to develop my own learning environment and solve it using a variety of RL algorithms.

 ## Introduction to the Environment